mvazquezc/dummy-nfs-on-ocp/README.md

 * A Namespace
 * A ServiceAccount to run the NFS Server
-* A RoleBinding to give access to the `nonroot` SCC to the ServiceAccount
+* A RoleBinding to give access to the `anyuid` SCC to the ServiceAccount
 * A Deployment for the NFS Server
 * A Service for the NFS Server (ClusterIP)